rocicorp/replicache/doc/docs/how-it-works.md

   </TabItem>
 </Tabs>

-Batches of pending write transactions are sent to the `/replicache-batch` endpoint on your service as connectivity allows.
-These requests are delayed, but otherwise normal.
-Your service defensively checks for conflicts, and ignores, modifies, or rejects the request.
+We call the set of local mutations that have not yet been confirmed by the server "pending mutations".
+Batches of pending mutations are pushed to the `/replicache-push` endpoint on your service as connectivity allows.
+The push endpoint has an implementation of each mutator and applies each mutation in order to its datastore.
+The outcome on the server might be different than the outcome of the local mutation that ran against Replicache in the client.
+That's OK -- the server is authoritative so the Replicache client will converge on the state of the server.

-The Replicache client assigns each mutation a unique incrementing integer.
-Your server must store this `lastMutationID` someplace associated with each client.
-It should be updated transactionally with the effects of a mutation taking place and returned in the next pull.
+The mechanism by which a mutation is "confirmed" by the server is the client's _last mutation id_.
+Each mutation is assigned by the client a unique incrementing integer, its _mutation id_.
+When the server push endpoint applies a mutation, it must transactionally update the `lastMutationID` for the cilent to that mutation's ID.
+The next time the client pulls, the server returns the `lastMutationID` for the client, which the client uses to determine which pending mutations have been confirmed.
+Confirmed pending mutations do not need to be replayed on top of any new state returned by pull, but unconfirmed pending mutations do need to be replayed (see below).

 ## ⑤,⑥ Poke, Incremental Pull